 Physical Activity: With the great weather and summer holidays, there are often more physical events around the summer months.
 However, being out in the sun and engaging in outdoor sporting events requires a higher caloric intake.
 While this may be an easily manageable thing for the regular eater, those who struggle with eating disordered behaviors may find this difficult.

 Social Media: With time off from school and all the summer events and holidays social media floods with unreal expectations for summer body types.
 This can be overwhelming for women struggling with body dysmorphia as they feel increased pressure to manage unrealistic body expectations.

 Changing Routines: With summer comes time off from school.
 If a woman struggling with eating disorders is in high school or college, this change can be detrimental.
 Without supervision or a set schedule, individuals struggling with eating disorders may find it harder to keep up with managing healthy eating habits.

-Young adults and high school students may find it easier to get help for an eating disorder in the summertime because of the break from school.
+Young adults and high school students may find it easier to get help for an eating disorder in the summertime.
+Mainly, because of the break they get from school.
 This can not only offer more time to focus on healing and recovery, but also provide privacy.
 Many people don’t want everyone to know their getting help for an eating disorder.
 So, deciding upon summer as the time to do so can offer these individuals the chance to not to have to tell individuals they don’t want to know.